-All match and funder collaboration funding-awards equal to or greater than \$10,000\\$25,000.00 require board approval, while those up to \$9,999\less than \$25,000.00 may be approved by the president/CEO and reported to the board in accordance with General Purchases and Procurement, Policy No. 2000, section C. "President/CEO Purchase Authority."
+All match funding awards equal to or greater than \$10,000 require board approval, while those up to \$9,999 may be approved by the president/CEO and reported to the board in accordance with General Purchases and Procurement, Policy No. 2000, section C. "President/CEO Purchase Authority."
 Match funding awards require a written contractual agreement between the organization receiving match funding and The Children's Trust.
 Any modification or change in the program, key personnel or activities from that approved at the time of the match funding award must receive prior authorization in writing from the president/CEO or, if applicable, the board.

-Renewal of match and funder collaboration funding beyond the initial contract term is at the sole discretion of The Children's Trust and shall be contingent upon satisfactory performance evaluations, quality program results, outcome achievements, availability of funding, and an ability to maintain the underlying primary funding source(s).
-Upon written confirmation of the continued underlying primary funding source(s), The Children's Trust will notify the match funding recipient of its intent to renew the contract and the conditions to be negotiated upon each renewal.
+Renewal of match funding beyond the initial contract term is at the sole discretion of The Children's Trust and shall be contingent upon satisfactory performance evaluations, quality program results, outcome achievements, availability of funding, and an ability to maintain the underlying primary funding source.
+Upon written confirmation of the continued underlying primary funding source, The Children's Trust will notify the match funding recipient of its intent to renew the contract and the conditions to be negotiated upon each renewal.

 Qualified applicants for match funding may be governmental entities, for-profit or not-for-profit organizations that are incorporated to conduct business in the state of Florida, or faith-based organizations exempted from state regulation.
-The Children's Trust is prohibited by section 125.901, Florida Statutes, from allocating and providing funds to programs or agencies which are under the exclusive jurisdiction of the public school system.
 The Children's Trust is prohibited by section 125.901, Florida Statutes, from contracting with programs that fall under the exclusive jurisdiction of the public school system.
 However, collaboration and/or use of school resources by applicants are encouraged when appropriate.
 Applicants are not required to be incorporated as 501(c)(3) organizations.